alecgorge/rakamak/README.md

 This plugin was original authors by Erwyn and Dorpaxio, but they have long since abandoned the project (last update was on 8/12/2011).

-I (alecgorge) have update this plugin to work with 1.1-r6 and 1.2-R0.2 and hopefully will add some more features as requested.
+I (alecgorge) have updated this plugin to work with 1.1-r6 and 1.2-R0.2 and hopefully will add some more features as requested.

 ## Download